Semiconductor Education

 This project is ongoing and has established both graduate and undergraduate certificates in semiconductor engineering and physics.
 In doing so, new laboratory facilities for on-wafer characterization, IC deprocessing, and fabrication have been established and utilized in hands-on labs for IC fabrication and device physics courses.
 When not in use for teaching, these labs serve dual purpose as resources to support graduate research, furthering semiconductor innovation in Vermont.

-This work is supported by Department of Education award #P116Z220043.
+• Semiconductor curriculum: Department of Education award #P116Z220043.